Baker City vacation rentals

 Check out the Baker Heritage Museum, for example, which traces the town’s local and natural history, and the Adler House Museum, formerly the private residence of a billionaire and philanthropist.
 A 15-minute drive east of Baker City will bring you to the National Historic Oregon Trail Interpretive Center, which gives you the chance to learn more about the experiences of the settlers who made their way from the Midwest to the West Coast.
 Also nearby, the Hells Canyon Scenic Byway can take you through some of the area’s most magnificent scenery.

-When is the best time to stay in a vacation rental in Baker City?
+The best time to stay in a vacation rental in Baker City

 Eastern Oregon’s temperate, four-season climate does swing from hot to cold and wet to dry, but extremes are rare.
 The summer sees the warmest and longest days, which is great if you want to explore the nearby hiking trails or go for a drive on the Hells Canyon Scenic Byway.
 It can get very crowded from June through August, so you may want to book your Baker City vacation rentals well in advance.
 During the spring and fall, things are a bit quieter and you can see the surrounding areas explode into a sea of colors as spring flowers bloom or autumn foliage erupts in reds and golds.
 The weather can get pretty cold in the winter, but this is a good time to explore Baker City at its quietest.